-I’m today – 05 January – publishing the latest City Centre Management survey of vacant City Centre retail units (survey completed on 04 January).
+I'm today, 4 September, releasing the latest City Centre Management survey of vacant City Centre retail units (survey completed 3 September).

-- Of the 16 City Centre areas for which vacancies are listed, 8 areas are showing the same vacancy rates as contained in the November vacancy survey, 3 areas are showing an increase (Paris Street, Guildhall Shopping Centre and Sidwell Street) and 5 areas are showing fewer vacancies than in November (Princesshay, Queen Street, Harlequins, High Street, and South Street)
+• Of the 16 City Centre areas for which vacancies are listed, 9 areas are showing the same vacancy rate as contained in the July vacancy survey and 4 areas are showing fewer vacancies than in July (Fore Street, South Street, High Street and Sidwell Street).

 John Harvey